sitedata/checklyhq.com/site/content/docs/monitoring/how-we-store-data.md

 Every check we run generates a certain amount of data.
 We call these the "results".
 Results are made up of various parts:

-- Meta data like timestamps, response times, fail/success flags, run location etc.
+- Metadata like timestamps, response times, fail/success flags, run location etc.
 - JSON or other response bodies, response headers, request timing data
 - Screenshot files
 - Run logs with debug or `console.log` statements.